RATING: 4 Key RESULT: Win REMAINING: 15:00

 If it’s able to run once you solve its final puzzles.

-Lunar Station’s scenic is among the best we’ve seen from Maze Rooms.
+Lunar Mission’s scenic is among the best we’ve seen from Maze Rooms.
 It’s somewhat sleek and minimal as one might expect a space station to appear, while still trending a bit to a sci-fi flavor to give it character.

 The space feels large, with seven or eight different chambers on the ship to explorer, each with its own unique set of puzzle challenges.
-Lunar Station is definitely one of the more satisfying space-themed games we’ve played.
+Lunar Mission is definitely one of the more satisfying space-themed games we’ve played.

 Theatrical-style lighting really helps add a magical outer-worldly flavor to the space, helping to create the illusion that you really are in a unique locale one cannot just find in their every day life.